• Applying to Uni

 Just start by showing your enthusiasm for the subject, showcasing your knowledge and understanding, and sharing your ambitions of what you want to achieve.
 Avoid cliches .
 Remember, this opening part is simply about introducing yourself, so let the admissions tutor reading your personal statement get to know you.
 Keep it relevant and simple.

-Whereby to write a successful personal statement once applying forward your Masters.
-The University of Warwick; My.WBS; About we.
 About us .
-Since 1967, we take been welcomes students from around that world to study through us at the University of Warwick.
-From humble beginnings, WBS features grown to are the largest department at the ...
+Since 1967, we have been welcoming students from around the world to study with us at the University of Warwick.
+From humble beginnings, WBS has grown to become the largest department at the University, with a global network of over 53,000 alumni in more than 167 countries.

 Personal Statement Writing Tip for University of Warwick.
 Ensure that your statement is clearly outlined with paragraphs that follow each other.
 Run your statement for grammar and spelling errors.
 Use concise sentences.
 Avoid too much technical jargon.
 Your statement must be written in the English language.